If you are convicted of DUI and show signs of a serious alcohol or drug addiction, you may be ordered into rehab.

 Can going to rehab help my DUI case?

 Yes.
 Judges look for DUI defendants who show remorse, admit they have a problem, and are willing to get help.
 In general, they won’t even offer rehab as an option unless they see a willingness to work on your addiction.
 If your DUI case is so serious that it’s unlikely you can win outright, volunteering to go to a treatment program is a good way to get a less severe sentence.
 If you are serious about turning your life around, you can avoid jail and potentially get the judge’s goodwill on your side.
-You can find our detailed rehab guide here and our resources for choosing a program here.
+You can find our detailed rehab guide here: If I get a DUI in Los Angeles will I need to go to Rehab? and our resources for choosing a program here: How do you choose a treatment program if I’m ordered into one for a Los Angeles DUI?

 Whether rehab is right for you is a personal choice.
 Whether it’s good for your case is a decision that requires good legal counsel.
 You should speak to a DUI lawyer about rehab and other treatment options.